Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?

 At least as important as measuring the impact of COVID-19 on internet performance is using indirect metrics, such as data usage, to estimate the success of social distancing measures, while maintaining user privacy.
 We draw on two metrics to explore whether we can detect the daytime and evening usage of residential internet users, indicating work from home or distance learning, as well as observance of stay-at-home orders on weekends.

-The MBA program records user network data usage, and also suspends throughput measurements during periods of significant network activity, such as video conferencing.
-Thus, we might be able to deduce when households are actively using their fixed broadband connection and whether such usage reflects, for example, the earlier restrictions imposed in Washington State or in the New York metro area.
+The \gls{MBA} program records user network data usage and suspends active measurements during periods of significant network activity, such as video conferencing.
+Thus, we might be able to deduce when users are actively using their fixed broadband connection and whether such usage reflects, e.g., that restrictions were imposed earlier in Washington State and the New York metro area.

-Our key findings can be summarized as follows: \begin{itemize} \item We find a significant increase in data usage, consistent with lockdown timeline and observations made by other researchers. \item The traffic spike in rural areas is initially shorter and less pronounced than in metro areas, however, we see the trend start to reverse by June 2020. \item Our data suggest that users in metro areas react to government recommendations faster and more drastically than users in less populated areas. \item We see a significant increase in daytime weekend traffic from March to May 2020.
+Our key findings can be summarized as follows. \begin{itemize}[leftmargin=0.15in] \item We find a significant increase in data usage, consistent with lockdown timeline and observations made by other researchers. \item The traffic spike in rural areas is initially shorter and less pronounced than in metro areas, however, we see the trend start to reverse by June 2020. \item Our data suggest that users in metro areas react to government recommendations faster than users in less populated areas. \item We see an increase in daytime weekend traffic from March to May 2020.